benjaminwgordon/HSFC-generator/src/crates/hilbert-curve/README.md

 ### BRGC

-Brgc is the Binary Reflected Gray Code Iterator Implementation This project generates the cartesian coordinates of each vertex in the HSFC using a technique that begins with a list of the first n binary numbers counted using the Binary Reflected Gray Code counting system.
+Brgc is the Binary Reflected Gray Code Iterator

+This module generates the cartesian coordinates of each vertex in the HSFC using a technique that begins with a list of the first n binary numbers counted using the Binary Reflected Gray Code counting system.